NeuromatchAcademy/course-content/README.md

 ----

 ### Tue, July 14: What do models buy us?

-**Goal**: Introduce different example model types (Marr 1-3, what/how/why) and the kinds of questions they can answer.
+Introduce different example model types (Marr 1-3, what/how/why) and the kinds of questions they can answer.
 MRealize how different models map onto different datasets.

-*Lecturers*: TBD

 **Intro / keynote & tutorial setup** (0:00 - 0:50): Model classifications